 Keller Williams is unique in that it has profit sharing, which can turn out to be a retirement plan.
 Half of company profits are paid back to the brokers.
 Sub-commissions are calculated based on sales produced by brokers you have recruited to KW.
 Sub-commissions are paid down seven levels.
 Typical: My wife sold a house and received an $8,600 commission.
 I got a check for $290.
 The broker who recruited me got a check.
 And so on down seven levels.
 Broker who have big downlines receive large monthly checks.

 If you retire, you will keep getting your sub-commissions.
 When you die your heirs will keep receiving your sub-commissions.
-They will keep receiving them until all the people you recruited – down seven levels – have died or quit selling.
-That could pay for your grandchildren’s college.
-That’s the Gary Keller formula, and it explains why KW has more brokers in the USA than an other brokerage.
+They will keep receiving them until all the people you or your recruits have recruited – down seven levels – have joined another company, died, or quit selling.
+Keller Williams gives half of all commissions back to the brokers.
+This explains why KW has more brokers in the USA than any other brokerage.
 Read Gary’s Million Dollar Real Estate Agent.

-The best way to market yourself is to offer a free consultation to potential buyers and seller.
+The best way to market yourself to potential buyers or sellers is to offer a free consultation.
 You would review their real estate plans, talk about down payment assistance, talk about their self-directed IRA owning real estate, talk about their estate plans, discuss their possible need to set up an LLC, and suggest that they form partnerships in order to have enough qualifying income.
 They might then hire you and pay extra for such services.

-Warning: I am a Green.
+Warning: I am politically Green.
 You don’t have to agree with my Green politics, but you should at least be willing to put up with it.
 See www.JamesRobertDeal.org.

 PO Box 2276 Lynnwood WA 98036